mstksg/inCode/copy/entries/trie.md

 Now that we've familiarized ourselves with a simple tangible example, we're now free to dive deep.
 Achieving hylomorphism helps us see past the recursive data type and directly into the underlying structure of what's going on.
-Let's see what other viewpoints *recursion-schemes* has to offer for us!
+In the next parts of the series, we'll find out what other viewpoints *recursion-schemes* has to offer for us!